cuipengfei/Spikes/RBAC/readme.md

 RIGHT:
 Smallest entity is the right

-A right could have attached rights, which follows the right into the same role.
+A right could have attached rights, which follows the right into the same role.(√)

-Rights have types, including: supervision, order fulfillment, general admin, reports.
+Rights have types, including: supervision, order fulfillment, general admin, reports.(√)

 ROLE:
 A group of rights is called a role.

 The grouping of the rights need to respect the type of the right, only rights of the same type are allowed to be grouped together.
-No mixing.
-This implies that a right can only have attached rights of the same type. (√)
+No mixing. (√) This implies that a right can only have attached rights of the same type. (√)

 USER: